Day Peckinpaugh: Attempted sinking

 On March 8, 2010 Guy J. Pucci, a 35-year-old ex-state employee was arrested after almost completely sinking the ship while she was docked at Lock 2 of the Barge Canal undergoing restoration.
 Pucci went aboard the vessel and opened valves to flood the ship in an attempt to scuttle her.
 State Police said that Day Peckinpaugh was close to being submerged as police and ship employees worked to pump the water from the ship's engine rooms.
 The ship sustained extensive damage due to the flooding, and repairs were estimated to be in excess of $10,000.

 Pucci had worked aboard Day Peckinpaugh since July 2009, but his position as a maintenance assistant had been terminated February 25, 2010.
 On September 15, 2010, Pucci was sentenced to time served and five years' probation, including drug treatment court, after pleading guilty to a felony third-degree criminal mischief charge.

 Current status

 The ship was listed on the National Register of Historic Places in 2005.
 At the time of its listing, it was located at Lockport in Niagara County, New York, but its home base between trips and for maintenance is in Cohoes.

 Day Peckinpaugh and the 1901 tugboat Urger, as still-functioning vessels, have become movable ambassadors of the New York State Barge Canal System.

 As of 2018 it was considered a possible candidate for sinking as a reef due to maintenance costs.

+In October of 2024 the Day Peckinpaugh was sold at auction by the New York State Education Department.
+They were the then owners but could no longer afford the $20,000.00 to $30,000.00 a year cost to just keep the Day Peckinpaugh from sinking.
+Pumps running constantly were keeping the boat afloat.
+The minimum bid level was $5,000.00.
+The Peckinpaugh highest bid was just $50.00.
+It sold for $5,050.00.

+But the Day Peckinpaugh may still have another life.
+The purchaser is Capt.
+Dwayne Reith, owner of Custom Marine, Dobbs Ferry, Westchester County New York.
+Specializing in marine salvage and construction his company might just be able to save the Day Peckinpaugh.
+Keeping the boat afloat during its 150-mile journey from Erie Canal Lock #2 to Dobbs Ferry will be his first challenge.